Kids and screen time: How much is too much for children?

 The LED screens of computers and portable digital devices emit a broad spectrum of visible light.
 Most of these light rays are harmless, but a portion of the light emitted by these screens is relatively high-energy visible light called "blue light."
 Blue light has shorter wavelengths and higher energy than other visible light rays.
 And laboratory research suggests certain bands of blue light may be harmful to the light-sensitive retina of the eye over time.
 Blue light also plays an important role in regulating our body's circadian rhythm.
 This basically is an internal clock that's running in our brain and cycles between alertness and sleepiness at regular intervals over a 24-hour period.
 It's also called our sleep/wake cycle.
 Too much exposure to blue light at the wrong time of day can disrupt a person's normal sleep/wake cycle, which can have serious health consequences.

 All of this begs the question: Should there be different limits on screen time based on a child's age?
-The RCPCH review notes that the developmental, physical and sleep needs of children do vary with age, and this will impact upon the decisions that families make about screen use.
+The RCPCH review notes that the developmental, physical and sleep needs of children do vary with age, and this will impact the decisions that families make about screen use.

 How to cut back on screen time